neonailol/nnl.rocks/content/notes/2018-03-04-kotlin-preconditions.md

 +++
-title = "Kotlin Preconditions" summary = "failing fast with precoditions" date = 2018-03-04
+title = "Kotlin Preconditions" summary = "failing fast with preconditions" date = 2018-03-04
 draft = false
-tags = ["kotlin"]
+tags = ["kotlin", "oop"]
 +++

-In this note i would like describe how to fail fast when method invoked with invallid input, or when state is incorrect inside function code.
+In this note, I would like to describe how to fail fast when method invoked with invalid input, or when a state is incorrect inside function code.

+The concept of preconditions is coming from [Design by contract](https://en.wikipedia.org/wiki/Design_by_contract) approach.
+Simply saying client code that invokes an operation must meet required conditions and be in right state before and after an invoking.

+I use transition of product between to shops as an example.
+Here are requirements for this operation:

+- Transferring quantity must be positive
+- Source and destination shops must not be equal
+- Source shop must have specified product on balance
+- After operation quantity of product on source shop must be zero or positive

+First, there are specifications of shop and product:

 ```kotlin
 interface Shop {